-A typical pathfollowing procedure for nonlinear parametric equations includes a predictor and a corrector, where a predictor uses the tangent to the solution path to estimate the solution at a subsequent parameter value, and a corrector modifies the predictor step by incorporating additional information to take a step closer to the solution path (for an overview, see [1]).
-Predictor steps are first-order approximations and corrector steps use some form of Newton iteration.
-In the case of parameter in an optimization problem is subject to small perturbations [3], is essential for formulating appropriate predictors.
-For understanding corrector steps, and a discussion of Newton's method for continuation, see, for instance [6, Chapter 5].
+A typical path-following procedure for nonlinear parametric equations includes a predictor and a corrector, where a predictor uses the tangent to the solution path to estimate the solution at a subsequent parameter value, and a corrector modifies the predictor step by incorporating additional information to take a step closer to the solution path.
+(For an overview, see [1].)
+Predictor steps are first-order approximations, and corrector steps use some form of Newton iteration.
+In the case of parametric NLPs, the notion of sensitivity, how the optimal solution and objective value change as a parameter in an optimization problem is subject to small perturbations [3], is essential for formulating appropriate predictors.
+For understanding corrector steps and a discussion of Newton's method for continuation, see, for instance, [6, Chapter 5.
 When a predictor and corrector are combined in an overall algorithm, to avoid additional function evaluations, approximate information is used for problem data for a Newton step.
-This necessitates the analysis framework of inexact Newton methods [4] (see also [11,23] for contemporary frameworks).
+This necessitates the analysis framework of inexact Newton methods [4].
+(See also [11, 23] for contemporary frameworks.)
 In addition, in some cases arising in optimal control, approximate problem information is used to begin with [8], also necessitating analysis from an inexact Newton perspective.

 The seminal book [19] considered the parametric optimization problem in considerable detail.
-The authors classified all of the possible forms of primal or dual bifurcation of the parametric optimization problem, and the degeneracy conditions that are associated with these bifurcations.
+The authors classified all of the possible forms of primal or dual bifurcation of the parametric optimization problem and the degeneracy conditions that are associated with these bifurcations.
 Based on this classification and the sensitivity theory available at the time, the authors formulated procedures for tracing the solution path along a homotopy.
 New sensitivity theory has been developed after this book appeared, however, particularly for degenerate problems (see, e.g., [22]).
-We note, also, that out of this literature arose pathfollowing algorithms that can be applied as machinery to solve one-off NLPs [20].
+We note, also, that out of this literature arose path-following algorithms that can be applied as machinery to solve one-off NLPs [20].

-New results on the sensitivity of nonlinear programs subject to a parameter have motivated some predictor methods [24, 40] (see also [31] for a predictor algorithm for multi-objective optimization).
+New results on the sensitivity of nonlinear programs (NLPs) subject to a parameter have motivated some predictor methods [24, 40].
+(See also [31] for a predictor algorithm for multiobjective optimization.)
 However, the directional derivative (predictor) is just a first-order estimate.
 If the problem is highly nonlinear and there is notable curvature in the solution path, the computed path can diverge from the true solution path.

-Because of their desirable warm-start properties, Sequential Quadratic Programming (SQP) methods [18], wherein a solution of a nonlinear program (NLP) is found by solving a sequence of approximating quadratic programs (QP), were presented as a reasonable choice for solving parametric problems [7].
+Because of their desirable warm-start properties, sequential quadratic programming (SQP) methods [18], wherein a solution of an NLP is found by solving a sequence of approximating quadratic programs (QP), were presented as a reasonable choice for solving parametric problems [7].
 In particular, one solves the problem at each parameter with a few steps of an SQP algorithm, using the solution at the previous value of the parameter as an initial guess for the subsequent one.
-With a correctly estimated active set, an SQP iteration can be equivalent to a Newton step, and thus corresponds precisely to a corrector.
-One major difficulty with practical implementation of SQP methods, however, is that whereas at the solution satisfying the SSOSC, the reduced Hessian (Lagrangian Hessian in the particular subspace) is positive definite, the full Hessian may not be, and the resulting subproblems may be nonconvex, with possibly multiple or unbounded solutions (for a detailed discussion of these challenges, see [25, Chapter 5]).
-There are a number of strategies devised to deal with these issues, but they typically require the use of inexact Hessian information, and thus lose the Newton/corrector-like behavior of the algorithm and as such the major potential benefit of using SQP for parametric optimization.
+With a correctly estimated active set, an SQP iteration can be equivalent to a Newton step and thus corresponds precisely to a corrector.
+One major difficulty with practical implementation of SQP methods, however, is that whereas at the solution satisfying the SSOSC, the reduced Hessian (Lagrangian Hessian in the particular subspace) is positive definite, the full Hessian may not be, and the resulting subproblems may be nonconvex, with possibly multiple or unbounded solutions.
+(For a detailed discussion of these challenges, see [25, Chapter 5].)
+There are a number of strategies devised to deal with these issues, but they typically require the use of inexact Hessian information and thus lose the Newton/corrector-like behavior of the algorithm and as such the major potential benefit of using SQP for parametric optimization.